 Need to create a drop-down list in Excel?
-If so, in this post I’ll show you the steps to create a drop-down list in Excel 2016.
+If so, I’ll show you the steps to create a drop-down list in Excel 2016.

-To start, let’s review an example where you have 5 simple tasks that you want to track:
+To start, let’s review an example where you have 5 simple tasks that you wish to track: